AuraOfDivinity/mnfst-docs/properties.md

 ### Password

 Password field.
+Most of the time you do not need to implement passwords manually as [authenticable entities](./auth.md#authenticable-entities) have built-in `email` and `password` fields to log in.

 ```yaml
 - { name: password, type: password }
 ```

-:::danger Caution
+:::warning
+When setting the type as `password`, Manifest hashes automatically the value before storing it.
 Passwords should never be stored as clear text.
 :::

 ### Choice